devmount/third-stats/README.md

 ## Features

 - Showing various stats in different chart types:
-  - Total numbers of emails and folders per account
+  - Check key numbers like total emails per account
-  - Sum of received and sent emails per year and per month
-  - Sum of received and sent emails per daytime and per weekday
-  - Temporal distribution of received and sent emails per weekday per hour
-  - Leaderboards of most contacted email addresses
-  - Distribution of emails per folder
+  - Analyze the progress of email counts (received and sent) per year, per month, per daytime, per weekday, per folder and many more
+  - See your most busy hours during the week
+  - Find out, which contacts are the ones sending most emails
-- Filter stats for a specific folder, period of time or contact
+- Filter stats for a specific folder, date range or contact
-- Comparison view for accounts with custom account colors
-- Deactivate accounts you don't want to include (add-on option)
-- Use a dark or a light theme (add-on option)
-- Use a caching system to store already processed data (add-on option)
+- Compare differend email accounts with each other and define their color
+- Set Options for account selection, theme, caching system and a lot more customizations
-- Responsive stats page to adapt to different viewport sizes
+- Enjoy the responsive stats page adapting to different viewport sizes
-- Language support for Catalan, Chinese, Czech, English, French, Galician, German, Hindi, Hungarian, Italian, Japanese, Polish, Portuguese, Russian, Spanish, Swedish, Thai and Turkish
+- Have language support for Brazilian Portuguese, Catalan, Chinese, Czech, Dutch, English, French, Galician, German, Hindi, Hungarian, Indonesian, Italian, Japanese, Polish, Portuguese, Russian, Slovak, Spanish, Swedish, Thai, Turkish and Ukrainian

 Here is how ThirdStats looks like on the Thunderbird default dark theme and light theme on Windows: